reimagined/resolve/docs/advanced-techniques.md

 [TODO] fix and elaborate what goes where.

-ReSolve takes advantage of the webpack's code splitting functionality to split the bundles into chunks.
+ReSolve takes advantage of webpack's code splitting functionality to split the bundles into chunks.
 Depending on its purpose, every chunk can be server-only (for business logic), browser-only (for UI and client logic) or isomorphic (for view-models on the server side and Redux reducers on the client).

 Building a reSolve application produces the following chunks: